 Today, more than 80 percent of US hospitals have adopted some form of EHR.
 Within a single hospital, multiple petabytes of data are often divided between structured data (e.g., medication information) and unstructured data (e.g., clinical notes) organized in mixed systems.
 There is significant variation from hospital to hospital, however, in the successful use of advanced health IT capabilities to improve the quality and cost of care.

 Mr. Greenberg explains: “At the scale of big data, formal statistical signals are often superseded by assessments of clinical or economic importance.
 This is due to the fact that evaluations based on extremely large numbers of observations will likely be statistically significant in most circumstances.”
 He adds: “This increases the importance of expert judgment in big data analysis.
 Because health care data are often highly specific to the field – think of medical terminology, practice variation both by region as well as over time, and non-uniform data recording – the ability to draw meaningful conclusions requires analytical expertise supported by a diversity of health outcomes research experience.” ■

-This feature is adapted from the recent article from Law360, “Big Data Can Yield Big Insights on Promotional Practices” (August 14, 2014) by Managing Principal Paul Greenberg and Vice President Tamar Sisitsky.
+This feature is adapted from the recent article from Law360, “Big Data Can Yield Big Insights on Promotional Practices” (August 14, 2014) by Managing Principal Paul Greenberg and Senior Advisor Tamar Sisitsky.